How Long Does Gabapentin Stay in Your System: Drug Testing

 Blood drug tests can detect the use of alcohol and drugs typically within minutes of consumption and are often used by law enforcement for those who refuse a breathalyzer test.
 Because drugs like Gabapentin rapidly metabolize in your body, this type of test is only accurate during the first 24 hours of use.

-However, depending on the amount of Gabepentin in your system, this window can last a little while longer.
+However, depending on the amount of Gabapentin in your system, this window can last a little while longer.
 Blood drug tests are generality conducted by special request and are not commonly used in the workplace.

 4. Saliva